PLEASE HELP PRESERVE MADERA COUNTY'S

 FYI

-El Capitan - The largest single mass of granite in the world.
+El Capitan - The largest single mass of granite in

 Located in Yosemite National Park.